 – modified the two main communications channels about litter fines; the letters and reminders sent to offenders as well as the EPA webpages ‘how to pay your fine’

 – altered the layout and language using established behaviour change approaches including loss aversion, personalisation and salience– changed the process for submitting a statutory declaration, directing people to download the form from the website, rather than providing it with the fine letter

 – altered wording on the form to highlight the consequences of submitting a false statutory declaration.

 We then measured the number of queries and calls to EPA, website traffic and the number of statutory declarations over the test period, along with changes to the total payments made on time.

-A pre-post evaluation showed an average 13 per cent increase in the number of people who were avoiding late fines by paying on time.
+A pre-post evaluation showed an average 13% increase in the number of people who were avoiding late fines by paying on time.

-There were only slight differences between those who received larger (13.5 per cent increase) and smaller (11.4 per cent increase) fines.
+There were only slight differences between those who received larger (13.5% increase) and smaller (11.4% increase) fines.